Introduction to Bridge

 The switch is networking hardware that enables connection in a computer network by using packet switching for receiving and forwarding data to the destination device.
 Packet switching is a methodology in which data is grouped into packets over the digital networks.
-It helps in boosting of efficiency of Bridge.
+Therefore, it helps in boosting of efficiency of Bridge.

-The repeater is a Layer 1 components of a network.
+The repeater is a Layer 1 component of a network.
 Repeater helps in regenerating signals over the same network before the network goes weak or corrupted.
 And hub is basically a multiport repeater.

 4. MAC address

-MAC stands for Media Access C On a lighter note MAC address is nowhere connected to Apple products.
+MAC stands for Media Access C On a lighter note; MAC address is nowhere connected to Apple products.
 This address helps in the unique identification of a device in the network.
 It is very analogous to the fingerprint/retina of a person.
-No two fingerprint/retina will be same and same is for MAC, i.e. no two MAC address is the same for different devices.
+No two fingerprints/retina will be the same, and the same is for MAC, i.e. no two MAC addresses are the same for different devices.
 Currently, the MAC address is two 6-digit hexadecimal numbers, separated by colons.

 As discussed above, It acts as a connection between two parts of a network at a data link layer of the OSI model.
 They are primarily used in local area networks because of their ability to broadcast data to all nodes, thus leading to clog and the flood of the network.
 The bridge’s working principle is very similar to switch, but the traffic is managed differently in bridge than switch.
 A Bridge is also a repeater working on layer 2 with the addon functionality of filtering MAC addresses.

 When do we use the Bridge?

 - Before we dive into when we use the bridge, let’s see how bridgework.
-From incoming network traffic, a bridge, when it receives the signal, inspects that and then determines whether to forward or discard the traffic or signal according to its intended destination.
+A bridge, when it receives the signal from incoming network traffic, inspects that and then determines whether to forward or discard the traffic or signal according to its intended destination.